 To some, you may feel it’s extreme to use the term killer, but in truth, the SSA kills the betrayed – who they were before D’Day (Discovery Day).
 You don’t get to go back to being the sweet, innocent, loving, protective wife/girlfriend.
 You are now traumatized, fearful, hyper-vigilant, depressed, sometimes even suicidal, from the discovery that your entire relationship/marriage was a lie.
 The abuse in this relationship is often not seen by those on the outside and the betrayed can often become “the bad guy” to the public when people don’t understand what’s going on.

 You have worked individual recovery

 If you’ve both been working individual programs or groups for a while, you know the basics, and you’ve implemented what you’ve learned, that is a sign of progress and getting closer to being able to work Relationship Reconstruction.
-At The Mod, we have The Recovery Haven community you can join!

 Once you’re ready to work individual recovery after digesting this new reality you can take Knights & Warriors, which is a 7 month private program for couples to work individual recovery in tandem, while laying the foundations for marital reconstruction.

 Individual recovery means taking responsibility for your own health, your own journey, your own choices.
 You will learn about addiction, betrayal trauma, BRoACH, Accountability, Micro-Trust, Self-Care, and know You’re Enough.